s-kazi/s-kazi.github.io/aws/s3/lifecycle-policy.markdown

 With a lifecycle policy, you can automatically manage your S3 storage to optimize costs based on your data access patterns.

 ### Transitioning Objects Smaller than 128KB
 By default, you cannot transition objects smaller than 128KB.
 This is done to avoid the unnecessary costs of transition.
-Check the [S3 costs](/aws-s3-true-cost/) S3 costs to get more details.
+Check [S3 costs](/aws-s3-true-cost/) to get more details.
 To transition smaller objects, you need to allow a filter for `ObjectSizeGreaterThan` as shown below.

 ```json